Group sues to block Biden’s student loan forgiveness plan

 Indiana has a provision in state law that treats debt cancellation as income and thus taxes it, the Indy Star reported.

-PLF seeks an injunction halting the cancellation policy from going into effect and a judgement preventing any further action to cancel student loan debt.
+PLF seeks an injunction halting the cancellation policy from going into effect and a judgment preventing any further action to cancel student loan debt.

 The Congressional Budget Office estimated Monday the cost of the cancellation policy is around $400 billion, although that figure is in dispute from proponents of loan debt cancellation.